defectiveturrent/climbu/docs/index.md

     $ cabal update
     $ cabal install missingh

+Maybe cabal asks you to get a new version of itself.
+In this case, do what it wants and run that commands afterwards.
 Done that, let's compile the code:

     $ cd climbu
     $ make